npisi/The-EventHub/README.md

 - Use the search bar in the sticky header to filter venues or events.
 - Click on a venue to view details and available packages.
 - Expand menu accordions to see detailed menu options.
+- Navigate to an invalid or non-existent route to see the custom error (404) screen.

 ## Customization
 - Update venue and menu data in the respective components or connect to an API for dynamic data.
 - Modify styles in `App.css` to match your branding.
+- Customize the error screen in `src/screens/ErrorScreen.jsx` as needed.

 ## Contributing
 Pull requests are welcome!
 For major changes, please open an issue first to discuss what you would like to change.